-Motorway service area operator Roadchef is to benefit from the installation of around 650 fast chargepoints across most of its sites to support the growing number motorists adopting electric vehicles.
+Motorway service area operator Roadchef is to benefit from the installation of around 650 fast chargepoints across most of its sites to support the growing number of motorists adopting electric vehicles.

 The umbrella company of Roadchef, Australian-headquartered financial services group Macquarie, has made the announcement as part of a wider £20 billion package of planned investment in the UK’s infrastructure.
 This will include the building of the UK’s first reservoir in 30 years, new offshore wind developments and the country’s largest new solar project.